tonycsoka/deepshell/README.md

 ![DeepShell](https://github.com/Abyss-c0re/deepshell/blob/main/LOGO.png)

 _A whisper in the void, a tool forged in silence._ DeepShell is your clandestine terminal companion, bridging the gap between human intent and AI execution.
 It speaks in commands, listens in context, and acts with precision.
-DeepShell operates with local deepseek-r1 models, ensuring autonomy beyond the reach of prying eyes.

 ## Essence of the Tool